-Puerto Vallarta in Mexico is a fantastic romantic destination and the ideal Valentine’s break.
-Situated on Mexico’s Pacific Coast, Puerto Vallarta is a resort town with beautiful beaches and coastal vibes.
+Puerto Vallarta in Mexico is a fantastic romantic place and the ideal destination for Valentine’s break.
+Situated on Mexico’s Pacific Coast, Puerto Vallarta are a resort town with beautiful beaches and coastal vibes.
 The historic center is lined with great places to eat, drink or shop and there are always local crafters selling their wares at market stalls, so you can get each other something unique as a memento from your Valentine’s Day holiday.

 18. Lake Tahoe, the U.S

 Lake Tahoe is one of my favorite romantic places in the world.
 The best thing about this charming town is that it is equally mesmerizing in golden summers as well as snowy winters.
 Lake Tahoe, known for its beautiful cobalt blue waters is North America’s largest alpine lake.
 It also straddles the border between California and Nevada.

 Its beaches are gorgeous and there are plenty of interesting activities to do here as a couple like skiing, snowmobiling, hang gliding, magical hot air balloon rides, cruises, and the Heavenly Gondola ride.